 Once you have been taken to the recovery area, you will be asked to stay for a couple hours to be monitored before returning home.
 During your pre-operative visit, you will be given a list of recovery instructions to follow to help you attain the best results.
 Dr. Michaels requires you to walk the evening of surgery to help improve blood flow in the legs and to reduce the risk of blood clots.
 It is important to wear your compression garment constantly during this time because it will help with swelling and any potential bruising that may occur.

 Typically, you will need to refrain from daily activities for about five days.
 More strenuous activities should be avoided for about one month.
 The final, long-lasting results can be seen once swelling and bruising have fully subsided.
 Although the results are long-lasting, this procedure does not prevent male breast tissue regrowth or weight gain which is why you should maintain a healthy diet and exercise regime once you have fully healed.

 Male breast reduction is a very customizable procedure.
 In order to determine the price of your gynecomastia surgery, you will need to come to our office and meet with Dr. Michaels.
 During this visit, he will work with you directly to build a personalized treatment plan which will provide you with an individualized quote based on your exact needs and concerns.

 Dr. Joseph Michaels is a board certified plastic surgeon who is sought out by patients throughout Maryland, Washington D.C., Northern Virginia and beyond.
-To schedule a private consultation with Dr. Michaels and learn more about male chest reshaping (gynecomastia treatment), click here to contact Michaels Aesthetic and Reconstructive Plastic Surgery or call (301) 468-5991 in Bethesda, Maryland or (703) 957-8610 in Fairfax, Virginia.
+To schedule a private consultation with Dr. Michaels and learn more about male chest reshaping (gynecomastia treatment), click here to contact Michaels Aesthetic and Reconstructive Plastic Surgery or call (301) 468-5991 in Rockville, Maryland or (703) 957-8610 in Fairfax, Virginia.